goatshriek/stumpless/docs/roadmap.md

 ## 2.1.0 (next minor release)
- * [ADD] **journald logging target**
-   Logging to systemd's journal system is should be relatively straightforward to implement, and is an important feature to support.
  * [ADD] **Filters**
    While message severity codes can be used to filter which log messages make it through a target at runtime, this is limited and inflexible.
 Instead, a